Last updated: May 1st 2019

 Personal Data collected

-, for your convenience.
+.
 This form collects a name, email address, and message, and is sent directly to my email inbox by my server.
 This data is not persisted in any database.

 Non-Personal Data collected